OpenF2/F2/docs/src/developing-f2-containers.md

 });
 ```

-To see an more detailed example of `F2.init()`, [look at the sample container javascript](https://github.com/OpenF2/F2/blob/master/examples/container/js/container.js) in the F2 repo on GitHub.
+To see an more detailed example of `F2.init()`, [look at the sample container javascript file](https://github.com/OpenF2/F2/blob/master/examples/container/js/container.js) in the F2 repo on GitHub.

 ### AppRender